aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 These concepts are out of scope in this proposal, but may be developed in later proposals:

 - Eager-load high-level properties such as "empty" or "count".
-  - This topic applies to all Toolkit service-integrations, so it will be deferred to a separate proposal.
+  - This topic applies to all Toolkit service-integrations, so it is deferred to a separate proposal.
 - "Sort" items by name or other properties.
 - "Move" objects or folders.
 To "move" an object, user must copy the object, then delete the original location.